JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.OpenProjectX/Master/README.md

          Another Razor Class Library focused on reusable UI components.
 These components can be utilized in various Blazor and ASP.NET Core applications to maintain consistency in the UI.

       9. **JSopX.AngularCore**:
          A client-side project built with Angular.
-This project likely focuses on creating dynamic, single-page applications with Angular, integrating seamlessly with the server-side and shared resources.
+This project focuses on creating dynamic, single-page applications with Angular, integrating seamlessly with Asp.NET Core server-side, Web API and shared resources.

       10. **JSopX.ReactCore**:
           A client-side project built with React.
-Similar to AngularCore, it is used to create dynamic, component-based single-page applications.
+Similar to `JSopX.AngularCore`, it is used to create dynamic, component-based single-page applications, also integrating seamlessly with Asp.NET Core server-side, Web API and shared resources.

       11. **JSopX.VueCore**:
-          A client-side project built with Vue.js, used for creating reactive, component-driven single-page applications.
+          A client-side project built with Vue.js, used for creating reactive, component-driven single-page applications, and integrated seamlessly with Asp.NET Core server-side, Web API and shared resources.

       12. **JSopX.AspNetCore**:
-          A server-side project that resembles the client-side apps, serving as the backend infrastructure for the JSopX™ ecosystem, likely handling routing, authentication, and serving APIs or pages.
+          As you may have guessed by now, Asp.NET Core serves as the backend infrastructure for the JSopX™ ecosystem, handling routing, security, authentication, and serving APIs to pages.
+This particular project, however, is just a server-side project that resembles the client-side SPAs.

       13. **JSopX.BlazorServerCore**:
           A project for creating server-side Blazor applications.
-This project could be focused on building interactive web UIs with Blazor's server-side rendering capabilities.
+Similar to `JSopX.AspNetCore`, but only in look and function.
+Blazor is a game-changer.
+This project is focused on building interactive web UIs with Blazor's server-side rendering capabilities.

       14. **JSopX.MauiHybridNetCore**:
-          A project for building cross-platform applications using .NET MAUI with a hybrid approach, possibly combining native and web-based technologies for a flexible, cross-platform experience.
+          A cross-platform hybrid application using Asp.NET Core, Blazor & .NET MAUI.
+When razor components are done right, you are given the ultimate desktop, native and web-based technology cross-platform experience distributor.

 ## JSopX™ Open Project EXperience: Option 2: _Each Project Independently_